Natascha Drubek

-Natascha Drubek (Drubek-Meyer) is a researcher, author and editor in the area of Central and East European literature, film and media.
-Since 2012 she has been teaching Comparative Literature and Film and Media Studies at the Free University of Berlin (in 2020-21 as professor of the FONTE-Stiftung).
+Natascha Drubek-Meyer (Drubek) is a researcher, author and editor in the area of Central and East European literature, film and media.
+Since 2012 Drubek has been teaching comparative literature, and film and media studies, at the Free University of Berlin (in 2020-21 as professor of the FONTE-Stiftung].

-She is one of the developers of Hyperkino and the editor-in-chief of the open access academic journal Apparatus.
-From 2003 until 2014 she was the editor of the Film and Screen Media section of ARTmargins, a journal for contemporary Central & Eastern European Visual Culture.
-Between 2009 and 2015 Natascha Drubek was a Heisenberg Fellow of the Deutsche Forschungsgeminschaft at the University of Regensburg pursuing two projects: Soviet Antireligious Films and Campaigns and the film projects in the Theresienstadt Concentration Camp.
-In 2014, during her Heisenberg fellowship she organized a conference on film propaganda in Theresienstadt Concentration Camp.
-In 2016, Drubek published a selection of the conference proceedings as a double Special Issue of Apparatus.
+Drubek is one of the developers of Hyperkino and the editor-in-chief of the open-access academic journal Apparatus.
+From 2003 until 2014 she was the editor of the film and screen media section of ARTmargins, a journal for contemporary Central and Eastern European visual culture.
+From 2009 to 2015 Drubek was a Heisenberg fellow of the Deutsche Forschungsgeminschaft at the University of Regensburg pursuing two projects: Soviet antireligious films and campaigns and the film projects in the Theresienstadt concentration camp.
+In 2014, during her Heisenberg fellowship she organized a conference on film propaganda in Theresienstadt concentration camp.
+In 2016, Drubek published a selection of the conference proceedings as a double special issue of Apparatus.
 She holds a PhD from Ludwig Maximilian University of Munich (with a thesis on Nikolai Gogol) where she was also habilitated with a monograph on the cultural history of early Russian film centering on the Russian pre-revolutionary director Evgenii Bauer (Russisches Licht.
 Von der Ikone zum frühen sowjetischen Kino, 2012).
 Her other research interests include Fyodor Dostoyevsky, Andrei Platonov, Vladimir Sorokin, and Jana Černá, born Krejcarová.